SParry2244/Applied-Data-Science-Capstone/README.md

 course, imparted by IBM through "Coursera" platform.
 This is the 10th and last course for the Data Science Professional Certificate career path.

-In this project, we used the SpaceX Rocket Launch data REST API to get some data about the launches performed by the company and the final outcome wether they landed succesfully or not.
+In this project, we used the SpaceX Rocket Launch data REST API to get some information about the Falcon9 launches performed by SpaceX and the final outcome wether they landed succesfully or not on their first stage.
 We used this data to perform some exploratory analyzis and visualizations, in order to train a predictive classification model with machine learning techniques that would predict the outcome of a new launch based in a series of attributes.

 As the project is meant to follow a satandarized sequence of steps to allow for evaluation, the different activities proposed are divided into 7 Jupyter Notebooks, a python code for a dashboard,